orvedahl/finite-difference/Notes.md

 It is particularly simple, in that a single GitHub actions Python version runs only a single tox environment, but multiple tox environments could also be triggered.

+### Notes
+Tox will bundle your package into a zip file (stored in the `.tox/dist/` directory) and each Python environment will use that zip file to install the package.
+So any files that were not placed into that zip file will be lost.
+Python has some default rules that determine what files are included, but you can manually adjust this using the `MAINFEST.in` file.

 # Continuous Integration
 Continuous Integration (CI) automates the integration of code changes from multiple developers into a single project.
 Usually, it involves buliding the code, documentation,